sldsmkd/altt/README.md

 * Create a simple "Hello World" web application in your favourite language of choice.

-__Quick Python / WSGI script, extends the simple HTML created earlier and injects the server IP via the magic of regex.__
+__Quick Python / WSGI script, extends the simple HTML created earlier and injects the server hostname.__

 * Ensure your web application is available via the nginx instance.